MathiasMeuleman/SIRS_Project_A33/README.md

 - Run > Edit configurations > (+)Add new configuration > Tomcat Server > Local
 - Fix artifacts: In the same window go to Deployment > (+)Press Add > Artifact...
 - In Server window in On "Update" action > Update classes and resources

+###TEST User <-> GW <-> SHD:
+- At the moment this feature is not implemented (time consuming to implement the connection)
+- Main idea of the implementation would be that: <br />
+-> User inputs on web interface SHD's name (temperatureSensor) and apriori key ('ABCDEFGHIJKLMNOP') <br />
+-> JavaScript will invoke a method from the Gateway jar with SHD's apriori key <br />
+-> JavaSript will invoke a method from the SHD jar with SHD's name <br />
+-> The incoming data from SHD to the GW will be displayed on the web interface

 ###Authentication on Web Application:
 - Check authentication servlet class: <b>AuthServlet</b>